 Drinking water, including bottled water (FDA regulations establish limits for contaminants in bottled water), may reasonably expect to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at 1-800-426-4791.

-Lakes, ponds, reservoirs, rivers, springs, streams and wells, proved sources of drinking water (both tap water and bottled water) and in Gallatin's case it is the Cumberland River.
-As water travels across the land or through the ground, it can dissolve naturally occurring minerals, and can be polluted by animal and human activity.
+Lakes, ponds, reservoirs, rivers, springs, streams and wells, provide sources of drinking water (both tap water and bottled water) and in Gallatin's case it is the Cumberland River - Old Hickory Lake.
+As water travels across the land or through the ground, it can dissolve naturally occurring minerals, in some cases, radio active material, and can be polluted by animal and human activity.
 Contaminants that can be expected in untreated source water include: